TanStack/query/docs/src/pages/docs/guides/ssr.md

 Any query with an error is automatically excluded from dehydration.
 This means that the default behaviour is to pretend these queries were never loaded on the server, usually showing a loading state instead, and retrying the queries on the client.
 This happens regardless of error.

 Sometimes this behavior is not desirable, maybe you want to render an error page with a correct status code instead on certain errors or queries.
-In those cases, use `fetchQuery` and catch any errors to handle those manually.
+In those cases, use `fetchQueryData` and catch any errors to handle those manually.

 **Staleness is measured from when the query was fetched on the server**